-All students applying to the ETV program must be accepted into an accredited, Federal Pell Grant-eligible institution of higher education.
-Students must be eligible to receive financial aid.
+All students applying to the ETV program must be accepted into an accredited, Federal Pell Grant-eligible institution of higher education, graduated from high school or received a GED, and must be eligible to receive financial aid.

 Additional eligibility criteria are different for first-time applicants and renewal applicants.